What to expect, tips, and how to prepare

 What to expect

 Newborn props and different blanket/basket/fur options take part of this type of session.
-If time allows, family members are welcome to partake, OR we can limit the number of setups if family photos are your priority.
+If time allows, family members are welcome and encouraged to partake, OR we can limit the number of setups if family photos are your priority.

 - The photo poses will be up to the baby’s particular mood and my workflow.
 Even though I am happy to accommodate certain requests, it is ALWAYS more important to make sure the baby is comfortable and safe.